 Importance of Onboarding

 An initial workplace mismatch can also lead to people leaving their jobs.
 That’s why many healthcare organizations are now investing additional time and financial resources in coordinating an onboarding program in an effort to retain its top talent and decrease new hire time to productivity.
-This has become incredibly important in recent years, with a Gen-Y dominated workforce exhibiting a decreasing sense of employment loyalty.
+This has become incredibly important in recent years, with a millennial and Gen-Z dominated workforce exhibiting a decreasing sense of employment loyalty.

 Issues With Management